 Bruce Springsteen and The E Street Band did not have the “Big Man” to lean on Wednesday night but “The Boss” had Baltimore to carry him through a three-and-half hour memory-lane set of classic songs that brought him back to his roots.

-Springsteen’s River Tour’s stop at the sold-out Royal Farms Arena highlighted 20 songs from the 1980’s platinum album “The River,” including Rosalita, Thunder Road, Born to Run and Dancing in the Dark.
+Springsteen’s River Tour’s stop at the sold-out Royal Farms Arena highlighted 20 songs from the 1980’s platinum album “The River.”
 The River Tour is on the heels of last year’s release of “The Ties That Bind: The River Collection.
 This boxed set contains the The River album, unreleased songs and a two-hour 1980 concert film.

 His long-time sidekick – 6-foot 5-inches, Clarence Clemons – who passed away in 2011 after suffering a stroke, was a big part of that album.
 His presence is still very much part of the band and the band quietly honored the legendary saxophone player with videos of the past at the closing of the concert.

 The Big Man’s nephew, Jake Clemons, has stepped in those big shoes and is still finding his own sound while playing some of his uncle’s riffs that became a trademark in so many of Springsteen’s tunes.
 But give him a break – he is a magical and an engaging performer who plays off of Little Steven Van Zandt’s guitar leads.

 While Clemons was clearly the soul of the band, Springsteen remains the heart.
 His loyal base of fans, who have seen dozens of shows, came from places like New Jersey, Boston and Washington DC.
 Those fans now include fathers who bring their young daughters and give them a lifetime memory.
 The crowd is Springsteen’s veteran choir.
 They belted out the lyrics as loud as they screamed his name BRUUUCE when he stepped on the stage.